checklist/checklist-support/docs/teams/teams.md

 ## Rename Team

-To change the name of a team, navigate to it and scroll down to the Adminstration section:
+To change the name of a team, navigate to it and scroll down to the Administration section:

 ![](/assets/images/teams/team-administration.png)